Guns N’ Roses were in turmoil in 1995.

 I was really happy, because I thought he meant to bring him in and play alongside Slash like I had suggested, but he said, “Nope!
 He’ll be playing lead.””

-Even though long-time members Duff McKagan and Matt Sorum were technically still in the band at this point, Rose’s pursuit of Finck is largely regarded as the first step of Nu-GNR, because it kicked off a cataclysmic reaction which spelled doom for the other members.
+Now, although long-term members Duff McKagan and Matt Sorum were technically still in the band at this point, the pursuit of Finck is largely recognized as the first step towards Nu-GNR as it sparked a chain of events which spelled doom for the old line-up.

 “Because Matt was not part of the original band, it’s like he was always sitting on an ejector seat as far as Axl was concerned.

-Shortly after the argument, Paul Huge appeared in the studio and is said to have made a derogatory comment about Slash, to which Sorum decided enough was enough.
+Soon after the argument, Paul Huge is said to have made a derogatory comment about Slash, to which Sorum decided enough was enough.

 “I jumped up and said “You don’t say anything about him when I’m in the room, motherfucker!”

-He’s one of Axl’s oldest friends, so it just made things ten times worse between us.
+He’s one of Axl’s oldest friends, so it just made things ten times worse.

-As I was walking through the carpark, the guy (Huge) followed me outside and told me I should come back to the studio, and I yelled “I can’t, dickhead, he’s fired me!
+As I walked through the carpark, the guy (Huge) followed me and said I should come back to the studio, and I yelled “I can’t, dickhead, he’s fired me!
 Do you feel good about breaking up one of the best rock bands in the fucking world?”
-Slash couldn’t stand that guy, and neither can I.”

-Axl began the process of finding a new drummer by holding sessions with Chris Vrenna (another ex-member of Nine Inch Nails), who auditioned for a couple of weeks but decided to reject the role, citing the obvious inner-band tensions as his reason.
+Axl began the process of finding a new drummer by holding sessions with Chris Vrenna (another ex-member of Nine Inch Nails).

 “Yeah, something wasn’t right.

 We spent time jamming, but fuck.
-Paul Huge coming in made the atmosphere change quite a bit, it was like they weren’t getting along.
+Paul Huge coming in seemed to change the atmosphere quite a bit.
+It was like they weren’t getting along.
 After a couple of weeks I decided I didn’t want to become part of that band.”

-Rose then made contact with Dave Abbruzzese (Red Hot Chili Peppers), and Joey Castillo (Queens Of The Stone Age), but neither of those options worked out either.
+He made contact with both Dave Abbruzzese (Red Hot Chili Peppers), and Joey Castillo (Queens Of The Stone Age), but was unable to persuade them to leave their current bands.

-This eventually led to the departure of long-time producer Mike Clink, who had come to the realization that the old band wasn’t going to get back together, and that Axl’s desire to go in a new musical direction didn’t appeal to him.
+This stubbornness led to the departure of long-time producer Mike Clink, who had produced all of GN’R’s albums so far.
+Clink had reached the conclusion that the original line-up were never going to get back together, and found Rose’s desire to pursue a new musical direction unappealing.

 “It’s one of the hardest things I’ve ever had to do, but being in the band just wasn’t fun anymore.

-I only hung in there for as long as I did because I was acting as a bridge between Axl and Slash, and once it became clear that he’s not coming back, I felt like I was just done with it all.
+I only stayed for as long as I did because I was acting as a sort of bridge between Axl and Slash, and once it became clear that he’s not coming back, I felt like I was done.

 We went to lunch a couple of days later, I guess he wanted to see if I had cooled down, and I really gave him both barrels.
-I told him, “You want this to be your band, and I can’t be part of it with you acting like a fucking dictator.
-You hired him (Paul Huge) without asking any of us, and you’ve seen how much that decision has torn us apart but you still don’t give a shit!”
+I told him, “You want this to be your band?
+Well I can’t be part of it with you acting like a fucking dictator.
+You hired him (Paul Huge) without asking any of us, and you’ve seen how much that decision has torn us apart, yet you still don’t give a shit!”

-Honestly, I didn’t even care how much money the record company were going to advance us for making the next record.
-I told him, “You can fucking have it!”
+I didn’t care how much the record company was going to give us for the next record.
+I told him, “You can fucking have it!”, and stormed out.

 We didn’t speak again until 2007.

-I don’t regret my decision to leave, because at the time it was the right thing to do, but I wish I hadn’t cut Axl off for so long..”
+Looking back now, I don’t regret my decision to leave because it was the right thing to do at the time, but I regret cutting Axl off for so long because he’s one of my best friends.”

 The Wheels Already Set In Motion